bossanova808/MediaCopier/Readme.md

 Clone/download this repo.

-The easiest way to get going is to use `pipx` to install the project in editable form, as this takes care of dealing with the requirements/virtual environments etc.
+The easiest way to get going is to use `uv` to install the project in editable form, as this takes care of dealing with the requirements/virtual environments etc. and you can explicitly set the Python version.

-`pipx install -e mediacopier`
+`uv tool install --python 3.12 -e  mediacopier`

 ...where `mediacopier` is a directory containg the repo's contents.

-Or, if you prefer to use traditional Python virtual environments, then `cd` into the project's root folder and create a new virtual environment, then install the MediaCopier project in editable form, like so:
+Or (this has not been tested in a while...) - if you prefer to use traditional Python virtual environments, then `cd` into the project's root folder and create a new virtual environment, then install the MediaCopier project in editable form, like so:

 ```bash
 python -m venv .venv